MelonKony/millmint/content/utopia/vekllei/society/government.md

 ### Commonwealth Culture Secretariat
 {{<boxtag pink>}}COLSEC{{</boxtag>}}

-The *Commonwealth Culture Secretariat* (COLSEC) is concerned primarily with "cultural values and beliefs" of the Commonwealth, their protection, and foreign relations.
+The *Commonwealth Culture Secretariat* (COLSEC) is concerned primarily with 'cultural values and beliefs' of the Commonwealth, their protection, and foreign relations.
 Its subordinate offices are dedicated to key areas of concern designed to assist its smaller member-states which may lack the political infrastructure to facilitate their own offices.

 {{<section>}}
 #### Commonwealth Affairs Office